-“__ days.”
-At the start of every phone call, we had with our grantees during these past few months, that countdown until Election Day was their universal answer to the question, “How are you doing?”
-As that clock has finally expired on this election season, we wanted to highlight some of the great revenue generation work these organizations did, as well as share lessons they’re learning and thoughts on what we think could be next for electoral-adjacent fundraising.
+“____ days.”
+At the start of every phone call we’ve had with our grantees during these past few months, that countdown until Election Day has been their universal answer to the question, “How are you doing?”
+As that clock winds down until next Tuesday, we wanted to highlight some of the great revenue generation work these organizations are doing, as well as share lessons they’re learning and thoughts on what we think could be next for electoral-adjacent fundraising.

 In 2017, statewide Democratic votes surged by 2% in Virginia because of an effort to turn out voters in less competitive (and uncompetitive) state legislative races, increasing the vote for state-wide candidates.
 This proved to be a cost-effective method to get out the vote because these voters—especially those who are invisible to the voter file—are often ignored by resource-strapped statewide campaigns.

 “Wouldn’t it be nice if your ability to fundraise wasn’t a prerequisite to run for elected office?”
 This question led Jonathan Zucker to found It Starts Today (IST), a 527 that enables crowdfunded public financing of Democratic candidates through low-cost monthly subscriptions.
 Founded on election night 2016 and launched during the Women’s March in January 2017, IST has raised over $472,000 to fund every U.S. House and Senate Democratic candidate.